 His master, however, wastes no time and breaks through the enemy defenses as he reaches the innards of their vessel.
 He swiftly defeats a top officer controlling the ship and heads to a throne room where he meets Boros.
 The battle that ensues is nothing short of spectacular.
 Even though Saitama seemingly puts effort into defending Boros’s attacks, both he and the alien commander know that it is nothing but a façade.

 Saitama eventually defeats Boros as the latter acknowledges the fact that the superhero did so while holding back.
 His massive contribution to saving the world is not recognized as no one could attest to the fantastic battle that took place.
-This is where the first season of One Punch Man ends.
+This is where the first season ends.

 Storyline of season 2: